-Should a Shipper or Transporter wish to propose modifications to any of the Framework, such proposed modifications shall be submitted to the Uniform Network Code Committee and considered by the Uniform Network Code Committee or any relevant sub-committee where the Uniform Network Code Committee so decide by majority vote.
-For avoidance of doubt, if the proposed change to the Framework requires a contractual change, this will be managed by the CDSP
+Should a Code Party or the CDSP wish to propose modifications to any of the Framework, such proposed modifications shall be submitted to the Uniform Network Code Committee and considered by the Uniform Network Code Committee or any relevant sub-committee where the Uniform Network Code Committee so decide by majority vote.
+For avoidance of doubt, if the proposed change to the Framework requires a contractual change, this contractual change will be managed by the CDSP as soon as reasonably practicable.

-3. Approved Modifications
+3. Approved Modifications To the Framework

-In the event that a proposed modification is approved by a majority vote of the Uniform Network Code Committee, the modification shall be implemented.
+In the event that a proposed modification is approved by a majority vote of the Uniform Network Code Committee, the modification shall be implemented as soon as reasonably practicable, taking into account the proposed change and the contractual implications.

-Where the Uniform Network Code Committee fails to achieve majority approval the proposed modification shall be considered in accordance with the provisions set out in Section 7 of the Uniform Network Code Modification Rules unless the Uniform Network Code Committee determines otherwise
+Where the Uniform Network Code Committee fails to achieve majority approval, the proposed modification shall be considered in accordance with the provisions set out in Section 7 of the Uniform Network Code Modification Rules unless the Uniform Network Code Committee determines otherwise.